-It is hard for me to believe that the horrid depiction of gay life from the early 1970’s still impacts me today, but it does.
-That book hurt my life and in large part hard coded my perception of the gay world at a young age.
+It is hard for me to believe that the horrid depiction of gay life from the early 1970s still impacts me today, but it does.
+That book hurt my life and in large part hardcoded my perception of the gay world at a young age.
 It drove me to look for ways to change from being gay for many years.
 The book set me on a path that was hard to change.
-Even now, as an out gay man in every part of my life, that hateful book still has hooks in me.
+Even now, as an out gay man in every part of my life, that hateful book still has its hooks into me.

 The book that colored my youthful perception of the gay world so horribly was wrong, again.
 As much as I have changed in the coming out process over the last five years, I keep finding more ways I need to change.
 Seeing an antique vestige from 1972 that had lingered in the recesses of my mind and giving it some light and air is the counterpoint to it remaining.